Something went wrong

 Short Term Trends

-Sussex’s overall heating oil use changes yearly based on the severity of the winter.
-As the temperature outside drops, homes’ boilers need to burn additional number two heating oil to maintain a constant interior temperature.
-Last winter, the average outside temperature in Sussex was 33.5°F, which was 0.5°F warmer than the prior winter's average outside temperature.
+Sussex’s overall heating oil use varies from year to year correlating with how cold it gets each winter.
+As the temperature outside gets more chilly, homes’ HVAC systems need to burn increasing amounts of fuel oil to maintain a constant interior temperature.
+Last winter, the average outside temperature in Sussex was 33.5°F, which was 4.7°F colder than the prior winter's average outside temperature.

 Sussex County Average Winter Temperature